secretgraph/secretgraph/README.md

 # TODO far future

 -   recovery:
     -   save a recovery token in remote identity provider (needs identity provider+ identity editor)
         -   can retrieve it via sms
         -   or identity verification (passport, e.g.)
+-   moving / hiding by regenerating flexids
+    1. list all providers
+    2. issue an onetime update token for all of them and save it (with flexid relation)
+    3. regenerate flexid / move content
+    4. update providers via token